 Sample prices and destinations from Santa Marta:

-When leaving the city, you can usually show up and find a bus departing within a few hours for wherever you're headed, especially if it's another major city such as Cartagena or Bogota.
-The exceptions are national holidays, such as Semana Santa in April and the month of December, when larger number of Colombians are taking vacations.
+The exceptions are national holidays, such as Semana Santa in April and the month of December, when a more significant number of Colombians are taking vacations.

 Taxis are an easy and inexpensive way to get around the larger metropolitan area, including the upscale suburb of Rodadero to the south, the fishing village of Taganga to the east, and the airport.